 Duration of activity From 5 to 21 days, excluding travel time.
-Venue(s) of the activity The activity must take place in the country of one of the participating organisations.
-Eligible participants Young people aged between 13 and 30 resident in the countries of the sending and receiving organisations.
+Venue(s) of the activity The activity must take place in the country of one of the organisations participating in the activity Eligible participants Young people aged between 13 and 30 resident in the countries of the sending and receiving organisations.
 Number of participants Minimum 16 and maximum of 60 participants (group leader(s) not included).
 Minimum 4 participants per group (group leader(s) not included).
 Each national group must have at least one group leader.
 A group leader is an adult who accompanies the young people participating in a Youth Exchange in order to ensure their effective learning, protection and safety.

-ADDITIONAL ELIGIBILITY CRITERIA FOR EUROPEAN VOLUNTARY SERVICE
+ADDITIONAL ELIGIBILITY CRITERIA FOR VOLUNTEERING ACTIVITIES

-Accreditation All participating organisations established in a Programme Country and in Western Bal countries must hold a valid EVS accreditation (for more information, please consult the I section of the Annex I of this Guide).
-Duration of activity From 2 to 12 months.
+Accreditation All participating organisations established in a Programme Country or in one of the Partner Countries Neighbouring the EU must hold a valid accreditation at the relevant application deadline (for more information, please consult the relevant section of the Annex I of this Guide).
+Duration of the activity From 60 days to 12 months.
 Venue(s) of the activity A volunteer from a Programme Country must carry out her/his activity in one of the Partner Countries concerned by the project.
 A volunteer from an eligible Partner Country must carry out her/his activity in one of the Programme Countries concerned by the project.
 Eligible participants Young people aged between 17 and 30 , resident in the country of their sending organisation.
-A volunteer can take part in only one European Voluntary Service.
-Exception: volunteers who carried out an EVS activity under the Key Action 1 of this Programme and lasting maximum 59 days, excluding travel time can take part in an additional European Voluntary Service.
+A volunteer can take part in only one Erasmus+ volunteering activity.
+Exception: Volunteers who carried out a volunteering activity lasting maximum 2 months can take part in an additional volunteering activity.
 Number of participants Maximum 30 volunteers for the whole Capacity-building project.